ericpruitt/floor/README.md

 #### --secret=_FILENAME_ (`$HOME/.floor.secret`) ####

 File used to store the secret used to generate volume keys.
+If the value of this option is an empty string — the default for scripts created with "package" — or the file does not exist, any operations that depend on the secret will use the packaged secret if one is defined.

 #### --secret-size=_BYTES_ (768) ####